|The derelict Surveyor 3 lander (left) became a pin-point landing target for Apollo 12 in November 1969. Image credit: NASA.|

-On 2 December 1963, NASA Lunar and Planetary Program staffers briefed NASA top brass (Administrator James Webb, Deputy Administrator Hugh Dryden, and Associate Administrator Robert Seamans) with the aim of shifting NASA’s robotic program priorities toward science.
+On 2 December 1963, high-level NASA Lunar and Planetary Program staffers briefed NASA Administrator James Webb, Deputy Administrator Hugh Dryden, and Associate Administrator Robert Seamans.
+Their aim: to shift NASA's robotic program priorities toward science.

 In his introductory presentation, Lunar and Planetary Program Director Oran Nicks solicited funding to enhance the four extant programs with new science-focused missions.
 He also sought funding to initiate the new Voyager Mars/Venus program.